intltechventures/Lab.Architecture/Security/DataClassificationLevels.md

     * Research Proposals
     * Employee IDs, not associated with names
 * Non-Public | Internal
+    *  Data that is disclosed outside the company on a limited basis or contains information that could reduce the organization's competitive advantage, such as the technical specifications of a new product.
     * For Example:
       * Evaluations/Discussions with prospective third-party vendors
-* Confidential | Sensitive
+* Confidential
-  * Low
+  * Low | Private
+    * Potential Impact:
       * Encompasses information and data for which disclosure poses little to no risk to individuals or the organization.
+      * The unauthorized disclosure of information could be expected to have a limited adverse effect on organizational operations, organizational assets, or individuals.
+      * Usually compartmental data that might not do the organizationo damage but must be keep private for other reasons.
+Human resources data is one example of data that can be classified as private.
     * For Example:
         * Employee directory information
         * General organizational and business information not classified as Restricted, High, or Moderate
-  * Medium
+  * Medium | Proprietary
+    * Potential Impact:
       * Disclosure could cause limited harm to individuals and the organizaton with some risk of civil liability.
-    * Either subject to contractual agreements or regulatory compliance or is individually identifiable, confidential, and/or proprietary.
+      * The unauthorized disclosure of information could be expected to have a serious adverse effect on organizational operations, organizational assets, or individuals.
     * For Example:
       * Unpublished Intellectual Property
+      * Unpublished Research
+        * Unpublished grant proposals, research data, manuscripts and associated correspondence.
       * Patent applications and work papers
       * Contracts with third-party entities
       * Employee records (multiple types)